 B. The Bowed-Outward (Concave-Downward) PPF: Increasing Opportunity Costs

 A bowed-outward PPF indicates that the law of increasing opportunity costs holds, that is, for most goods, opportunity costs increase as more of the good is produced.
-The law of increasing opportunity costs holds because people have varying abilities, so that they aren't equally adept at producing all goods.

 C. Law of Increasing Opportunity Costs